MicBrain/Text_Generator/README.md

                               X :-> (A, 2), (B, 1), (Z, 1),

  which means that (X, A) pair occurs twice in the whole data and (X, B) and (X, Z) pairs occur only once.
 Now we will keep a Sigma variable for our text such that Sigma = 2 + 1 + 1 = 4.
 As you have noticed Sigma contains information of the number of times we have a pair starting with X word.
+If you see that the probability of having A after X is higher than the probability of having B or Z after X, because the ration is 2:1:1 .

+ In my algorithm it is very important of keeping the concept of ration.
+Let's say in our output file we will have X' instead of X, A' instead of A, B' instead of B and Z' instead of Z. However, the probability of having A' after X' still should be higher compared to the probability of having B' or X' after A'.